vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 // The specification of a VolumeAttachment request. type VolumeAttachmentSpec struct {
 	// Attacher indicates the name of the volume driver that MUST handle this
 	// request.
-This is the name returned by GetPluginName().
+This is the name returned by GetPluginName() and must be the
+	// same as StorageClass.Provisioner.
 	Attacher string `json:"attacher" protobuf:"bytes,1,opt,name=attacher"`

 	// AttachedVolumeSource represents the volume that should be attached.
 	AttachedVolumeSource `json:",inline" protobuf:"bytes,2,opt,name=attachedVolumeSource"`

-	// The node that the volume should be attached to.
+	// Kubernetes node name that the volume should be attached to.
 	NodeName string `json:"nodeName" protobuf:"bytes,3,opt,name=nodeName"`
 }